zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-merge.md

    - **Batch:** Customize the `BatchSize`, `BatchTimeout`, and `BatchDelayInterval` to improve performance and control how merged (add or update) entities are grouped and executed.
    - **Hint:** Use `QueryHint` or `TableHintSql` to apply SQL hints for additional performance tuning.
    - **UseTableLock:** Set to `true` to lock the destination table during the merge operation, which can improve performance by reducing row-level locks and avoiding lock escalation.
 This is especially useful when inserting a large number of rows.
+- Providers Specific
+   - **UsePostgreSqlInsertOnConflictDoNothing:** Set to `true` if you want to silently ignore any conflict that would otherwise trigger a constraint violation error, such as a duplicate key.
+   - **UsePostgreSqlInsertOverridingSystemValue:** Set to `true` if you want the values provided in the `INSERT` statement (during the `BulkMerge` operation) to take precedence over any default values defined at the database level for system columns.
+This is useful when you need to insert explicit values for columns like timestamps that are normally managed by the database.
+   - **UsePostgreSqlInsertOverridingUserValue:** Set to `true` if you want the values in the `INSERT` statement (during the `BulkMerge` operation) to override any user-defined default values set at the database level.
+This is helpful when you want the application's data to take priority — especially during automated or bulk inserts.
 - General
    - **Audit:** Track merged (add or update) entities by using the `UseAudit` and `AuditEntries` options.
 [Learn more here](/audit)
    - **FutureAction:** Batch multiple merge operations and execute them later using the `ExecuteFuture` or `ExecuteFutureAsync` methods.